-Welding Inspector: CSWIP and AWS-CWI (With PDF)
+Welding Inspectors: CSWIP and AWS-CWI

 Responsibilities of a Welding Inspector